 Our free time was over far too quick to get a proper look at the facilities and it was time for us to make our way to the main dining room (MDR) for lunch as arranged for our large group of visitors.

 Here comes the only disappointment of the day.
-We had passed on our dietary requirements (one lactose-fee, one vegan) as requested, almost two months previously.
+We had passed on our dietary requirements, as requested, almost two months previously.
+One lactose-free meal for Emma and one vegan for me.
 Yet on the day there appeared to be no record of the request.
 The dining room menu initially looked workable – even the apple pie could technically be accidentally vegan, if served without the ice cream.
 However, that wasn’t the case.